sebinsua/react-redux-simple-modal/README.md

 #### `<ModalSwicher modals={{[key: string]: SimpleModalComponent}} />`

-This renders a `SimpleModalComponent` iff `modalType` has been set within the modals store.
+This renders a `SimpleModalComponent` iff a `modalType` that matches a key within `modals` has been set within the modals store.

 ###### `<SimpleModalComponent modalType={string} closeModal={(...rest: Array<void>) => void} modalParams={{[key: string]: any}} />`